Ukrainian People's Revolutionary Army: Rule in Olevsk

-By August 1941, Taras Bulba-Borovets had appointed Petro Smorodskyi as commander of the garrison in Olevsk and commanded up to 600 man; later, Boris Simonovich followed as the leader of the raion-council.
-Around 3,000 Jews lived in the Olevsk, which was around 42% of all population.
+By August 1941, Taras Bulba-Borovets had appointed Petro Smorodskyi as commander of the garrison in Olevsk and commanded up to 600 men; later, Boris Simonovich followed as the leader of the raion-council.
+Around 3,000 Jews lived in the Olevsk, which was around 42% of its population.
 The Jews of Olevsk were subjected to pogroms and were assigned to forced labor tasks, mainly to humiliate them.
 In addition to the physical abuse, the Polissian Sich imposed a collective tax of 100,000 rubles on the Jewish population.
 In November 1941, the rule of the Polissian Sich ended with the taking over of German civil and military administration.
-Still, the Polissian Sich where integrated in the implementation of German administration, especially in the ghettoization of the Jews.
+Still, the Polissian Sich were integrated in the implementation of German administration, especially in the ghettoization of the Jews.
 Also around 50 Sich-members and two Sich-commanders participated in liquidations of Jews in mid-November 1941.
-Additionally on 20 November 1941 Sich-Members took part at the liquidations of 535 Jews in the village of Varvarovka, where they were brought from Olevsk.
+Additionally on 20 November 1941 Sich-members took part at the liquidations of 535 Jews in the village of Varvarovka, where they were brought from Olevsk.